Tanych/http-client-hint-reliability/draft-ietf-httpbis-ch-reliability-accept-ch-frame.md

   may not be listed in the ACCEPT_CH frame, particularly if the server used a wildcard X.509 certificate.

-Thus this document defines both mechanisms.
-Critical-CH provides reliable Client
+Thus this document defines an altertive delivery mechanism ACCEPT_CH frame to avoid the retry in most cases, and Critical-CH provides reliable Client Hint delivery.
-Hint delivery, while the ACCEPT_CH frame avoids the retry in most cases.

 # Security Considerations

-Request header fields may expose sensitive information about the user's environment. {{Section 4.1 of RFC8942}} discusses some of these considerations.
-The document augments the capabilities of Client Hints, but does not change these considerations.
-The procedure described in {{critical-ch}} does not result in the user agent sending request headers it otherwise would not have.

 The ACCEPT_CH frame does introduce a new way for HTTP/2 or HTTP/3 connections to make assertions about origins they are not authoritative for, but the procedure